linusg/xbox360controller/README.md

 ## Development/contributing

-This project is still in its early days and I really appreciate all kinds of contributions - may it be new or improved code, documentation or just a simple typo fix.
+This project is now in a somewhat stable state, and I really appreciate all kinds of contributions - may it be new or improved code, documentation or just a simple typo fix.
 Just provide me a PR and I'll be happy to include your work!

 For feature requests, general questions or problems you face regarding this package please [open an issue](https://github.com/linusg/xbox360controller/issues/new).